N4927/wi-body-wireless-sensing/README.md

 ### Resetting After Flash

-- After flashing is complete, press the **reset button** to reboot the board and begin monitoring its output.
+- After flashing is complete, press the **reset button** (the bottom left one) to reboot the board and begin monitoring its output.